i-lateral/silvabuilda/README.md

 * current (the same directory as the config file)
 * parent (the parent directory of the config file)
 * grandparent (the parent of the parent of config file)

+*ignores*: here you can list any names of files folders you want to be ignored.
+At the moment it is not very cleaver and only checks the against file/folder name, no advanced pattern matching as of yet.

+You can add a new ignore by adding an ignore child and then setting the "name" attribute to the file/folder name you wish to ignore (*NOTE* currently this is matched recursivly)

 #### remotes